-- Appropriate population data and management objectives will be assessed at the DAU level.
+- According to Wyoming Statute 23-1-304 IS THIS THE CORRECT STATUTE? and interpretation of said statute by the Wyoming Attorney Generals Office, Wyoming will commit to maintaining at least 15 beeding pairs of wolves statewide including the National Parks, Parkway, National Elk Refuge and potentially the Wind River Indian Reservation.
+Of these 15 breeding pairs, 7 breeding pairs will be maintained outside the National Parks and Parkway.
+However, the State of Wyoming working with the USFWS and the NPS will assure that Wyoming's wolf population never drops below 10 breeding pairs and 100 wolves. - ➤ Wolves will be managed under dual classification of trophy game animal and predatory animal.
+Wolves will be trophy game animals within the area of northwestern Wyoming identified as Trophy Game Area and depicted in Figure 1.
+They will be classified as predatory animals in the remainder of the state.
+The Department will be responsible for monitoring wolves statewide regardless of classification. - Appropriate population data and management objectives will be assessed at the DAU leve (see Figure 3).
 Wolf Management Units will be established that encompass known packs and they will be used to regulate public take on specific packs to assure that DAU objectives are maintained.
 The Department also commits to implementing an appropriate monitoring program to assure that management objectives can be met. - ➤ Because management protocols hinge on the number of packs outside the National Park and Parkway, the Department must have the capability to collect important biological information from wolves that are taken by the public.
 Simple location of kill information is not adequate.
 Age, sex, and other information must be obtained if the Department is to accurately assess the impact of take upon management objectives.
-As a result, all skulls and pelts of wolves that are taken by the public, regardless of their classification, must be presented to a Department employee within 10 days so that necessary data can be obtained. - Nuisance wolves will be managed using a variety of techniques designed to minimize conflicts between wolves and humans.
+As a result, all skulls and pelts of wolves that are taken by the public, regardless of their classification, must be presented to a Department employee within 10 days so that necessary data can be obtained.

+- Nuisance wolves will be managed using a variety of techniques designed to minimize conflicts between wolves and humans.
 The Department will enter into a cooperative agreement with Wildlife Services (WS), which will assist the Department in managing conflicts between wolves and livestock.
 The Department will only address conflicts and compensate for lost livestock in the area where wolves are classified as trophy game animals.
 Property owners will be allowed to take wolves in the act of causing damage to private property. - ➤ Interactions between wolves and wildlife will be closely monitored, especially on State elk feedgrounds.
-As needed, management actions will be taken to minimize impacts while ensuring that 7 packs are maintained in Wyoming outside the National Parks and Parkway. - A progressive public Information and Education program will be developed and implemented by the Department.
+As needed, management actions will be taken to minimize impacts while ensuring that 7 breeding pairs are maintained in Wyoming outside the National Parks and Parkway. - A progressive public Information and Education program will be developed and implemented by the Department.
 This program will use a multifaceted approach to educate Wyoming's publics on all aspects of wolf management. - ➤ The Department will use a variety of potential sources to secure funds to implement the management program for wolves.
 The potential cost of the management program will ultimately depend on the complexity of the monitoring program, the number and degree of wolf/human conflicts in areas where wolves are trophy game animals, and the area occupied by wolves long-term. - ➤ Wolves can cause negative economic impacts at the site-specific level (specific landowners or drainages for ungulates).
-If the number of packs can be maintained near current levels, the potential economic impacts for all occupied areas should be manageable.
-If not, management actions will be taken to minimize impacts while ensuring that 7 packs are maintained in Wyoming outside the National Parks and Parkway.
+If the number of breeding pairs can be maintained near target levels, the potential economic impacts for all occupied areas should be manageable.
+If not, management actions will be taken to minimize impacts while ensuring that 7 breeding pairs are maintained in Wyoming outside the National Parks and Parkway.